BasantaNembang/Full-Stack-Hotel-Web-Application/README.md

 # Spring Boot Microservices(React JS)

 Complete Hotel-Web application where user can add and booked Room.
+Having a features of forgot password? and sending notification to your mail once`s you booked room using kafka.

 ##